This post may contain affiliate links.

 Ingredients for edamame salad

-• Edamame beans: you want to use shelled edamame beans (edamame that have been removed from the shells) for this recipe if possible.
+Edamame beans: you want to use shelled edamame beans (edamame that have been removed from the shells) for this recipe if possible.
 You can also use whole edamame beans and just remove the edamame from the pods yourself, but this is a more time consuming process.
+Find edamame in the freezer section at your grocery store.
+Throw any leftover edamame into a batch of my Udon Noodle Soup!

-• Quinoa: You can use white, brown or rainbow quinoa.
+Quinoa: You can use white, brown or rainbow quinoa.
 They’ll all work in this salad.
-You can also alternatively use a different grain like barley or farro.
+You can also alternatively use a different grain like barley or farro like I use for this Halloumi Farro Salad.

-• Cilantro: Fresh cilantro is a key ingredient to add an herby taste to the salad.
-If you don’t like cilantro, you can use basil instead, or leave the fresh herbs out.
+Cilantro: Fresh cilantro is a key ingredient to add an herby taste to the salad, but I know some people don’t like cilantro.
+If you need a substitute use fresh basil.

-• Cashews: Adding a crunchy nut like cashews will add great crunch to this salad!
+Cashews: Adding a crunchy nut like cashews will add great crunch to this salad!
 I use toasted cashews for extra flavour.
 Another nut option that would work well are toasted almonds.
+Cashews are also delicious topped on this Thai Massaman Curry.

 How To Make Quinoa Edamame Salad